p32blo/pl-vm/README.md

 # Progress

-This project is an work in progress since not all instruction are implemented.
+This project is an work in progress and not all `vm` instructions are yet implemented.

+The following sections documents all the instructions for `vm` while reporting if the implementation of each instruction is complete (✅) or still missing (❌).

 ## Integer Operations